WHAT STUDENTS SAY

-A consortium of over fifty community colleges throughout California from Crescent City in the north to San Diego in the south.
-Each college is represented by its honors/scholars program director (a classroom faculty member) and its designated honors/scholars counselor.
+The HTCC is a consortium of over fifty honors programs in California community colleges.
+We reach from Eureka in the north to Chula Vista in the south.
+Each college is represented by its honors program director (a classroom faculty member) and its designated honors counselor.

 What do we do?

 The HTCC is a forum for honors directors and counselors to share experiences and successful practices in dealing with talented and motivated students.

 The HTCC is UC Irvine's partner for its annual UCI Community College Honors Research Conference, which gives students in community college honors programs the opportunity to present the results of their work.
 The annual conference hosted by the University of California Irvine takes place each spring.

 The HTCC provides an annual Teaching and Learning in Honors Symposium that invites faculty and counselors to discuss honors pedagogy and practical strategies to increase student engagement in community college honors programs.

 The HTCC negotiates special transfer agreements linking community college honors/scholars’ programs to specific universities, large or small, public or private.
 Students completing our programs then enjoy enhanced transfer consideration at the partner-campus, e.g., priority acceptance consideration, special scholarships, housing priority and a range of other academic and social benefits such as library privileges even before transfer.